Sotiris Ninis

-Ninis was formerly a member of the Greek national team.
-His FIFA profile claims he "possesses a dizzying range of skills to go with sublime vision, an electrifying change of pace and fearsome long-range shooting skills".
-He normally plays centrally as a creative midfielder, but can also play on the right.

-Background
+Early life

 Ninis was born in Himara, Albania to ethnic Greek parents.

 Club career

 Panathinaikos

 Ninis began his career in 2004 as a youngster in Panathinaikos' football academies, joining from the academy of Apollon Smyrnis.
 On 22 December 2006, the club directors offered him a five-year contract and just two weeks after that day, on 7 January 2007, Panathinaikos coach Víctor Muñoz selected him in the main squad for the match against Egaleo at the Olympic Stadium.
 His outstanding performance earned him the title of the Superleague Matchday MVP.
 He became the second youngest player ever to wear the club's shirt in a league match, at the age of sixteen (the first was Kostas Antoniou − 15-years old – in 1978).
 In February 2007, he officially rejected a call to play for the Albanian Under-21 national team.
-On 15 February 2007, Ninis became the youngest player to participate with a Greek football team in a European cup match, against RC Lens in France.
+On 15 February 2007, Ninis became the youngest player to participate with a Greek football team in a European cup match, against Lens in France.
 On 18 February, Ninis lead Panathinaikos in a 4–1 win over rivals AEK Athens in the Olympic Stadium.
 Ninis scored one goal and assisted two others.
 On 6 July, Ninis signed a professional contract with Panathinaikos.

 The 2007–08 season was marred by injuries and non-selection.
 After coming on as a substitute against Olympiacos in the first game of the season, Ninis was hit by several injuries, a hamstring injury followed by stomach muscle injuries ruled him out of action for three months.
 It is thought that these injuries arose due to burnout from playing too many games at a young age.
 He eventually returned in December, but was not part of the Panathinaikos first team for the remainder of the 2007–2008 season.
 This decision by Panathinaikos coach Jose Peseiro was heavily criticised by all Panathinaikos fans.
 Despite this, in December 2007, Ninis won the HFF Young Player of the Year, as voted by fellow players and managers.
 Ninis is the youngest player to have won this award.